MicrosoftDocs/bot-docs/articles/bot-design-pattern-knowledge-base.md

 Regardless of the use case for which a knowledge bot is designed, its basic objective is always the same: find and return the information that the user has requested by leveraging a body of data, such as relational data in a SQL database, JSON data in a non-relational store, or PDFs in a document store.
-This article explores some common knowledge bot capabilities and their related technologies.

 ## Search